robrix/Many-Types-Make-Light-Work/Many Types Make Light Work.md

 }
 ```

+^ `GeneratorOf` doesn’t mention the `GeneratorType` it wraps anywhere but in the type parameters of the convenience init.
+That tells us that it doesn’t store it in a property (since that property would need to have that type).

-^ When you construct a `GeneratorOf` wrapping another generator, it wraps it up in a closure which it passes to the other initializer; that closure is the necessary and sufficient interface shared by anything it wraps.
+^ Instead, when you make a `GeneratorOf` wrapping another generator, it wraps it up in a closure which it passes to its other initializer; that closure has the necessary and sufficient interface shared by anything it wraps: it takes `Void` and returns an optional element.

+^ If you can wrap up any function from `Void` to `Optional<T>` in a `GeneratorOf` with no other feedback provided, why does `GeneratorType` exist at all?
+Why don’t they _only_ use function types?

+^ Alas, that one will have to wait for the Swift team to write their memoirs.
+We can assume that they have their reasons, though, and so might we—sometimes you need just a _little_ extra functionality, even once you’ve factored your types out as far as you can.

 ---